regarcher/MetadataMaid/README.md

 reggie, add any needed configuration steps here...

 ## Future Dreams
-Yes, I hope to add more tabs to the Application.
+Right now I'm only offering you the Private Dashboard Maid, but yes, I hope to add more tabs to the Application.
 Unfortunately, private Reports cannot be deleted or moved without logging in as the user.
 I did not find an easy way to programatically login as a user and thus I do not intend to provide the ability to delete private Reports.

 ```apex